-In this unprecedented time of the Coronavirus employers are being hit from all sides.
+In this unprecedented time of the COVID-19 pandemic, employers are being hit from all sides.
 They are dealing with local, State, and Federal ordinances, stay-at-home orders, and guidelines that have radically impacted their workforces and the way they do business.
 The United States Bureau of Labor Statistics (BLS) is reporting the highest unemployment rate since the great depression.
-We are seeing all time highs in first time claims being made by unemployed individuals.
+We are seeing all-time highs in first-time claims being made by unemployed individuals.
 Unemployment claims processing has become more important than ever purely by the volume at which it is necessary.
 Not to mention that if employers participate in the process correctly they will see a positive financial impact on their business.
-In this uncertain environment there is no employer that can afford to miss out on any financial opportunity.
-Because of this, SyncStream Solutions is partnering with Unemployement Solutions for You, LLC to bring our customers the industry leading technology and service in the unemployment claims processing space.
+In this uncertain environment, there is no employer that can afford to miss out on any financial opportunity.
+Because of this, SyncStream Solutions is partnering with Unemployment Solutions for You, LLC to bring our customers the industry-leading technology and service in the unemployment claims processing and management space.

 Employers who actively pursue an aggressive claims management program and reduce the charges that are assessed to their account can save a significant amount of money.
 Preventing unemployment claims being charged to your account directly affects your organization’s unemployment tax rate.
 This lower tax could mean significant savings in tax dollars.

 Lower Tax Rate

 Unemployment claims are based on wages that you and other employers have paid to your former employees during the past 18 months and caused the separation.
 Responding allows the State agency to adjudicate whether the claim should be paid, as liability is based on reason for separation.
 The state agency is simply attempting to determine who is at fault...no fault, no liability hence no payment.